smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 #### Observations

 From this simple comparison, using the sentiment classification that we have created in the sentiment analysis paragraph, we can spot that the set of tweets containing the 'fake news' term follows a negative trend, namely, all the mean values of the sentiment labels that can be considered negative sentiments ( anger, disgust, fear, negative, sadness) have a greater value compared to the set of tweets without the 'fake news' term; and the sentiment labels that can be seen as positive or neutral sentiments (anticipation, joy, positive, surprise, trust) have a fewer value compared to the set of tweets that do not contain the 'fake news' term.
-(ADD OBSERVATION ON RELIABILITY, have to ask to Lorenzo).

 ## Washington Post dataset of debunked Trump's claims

 By dealing with the issue of fake news, it is natural to ask how many times Trump has not been accurate in expressing facts and truths.
 Therefore, in our research, one of our goals was to understand if it was possible to find a source that had fact-checked some Trump statements.
-Our research was successful thanks to a dataset prepared by the Washington Post in which Trump's untruthful statements during his presidency are analyzed and corrected.
+Our research was successful thanks to a [dataset prepared by the Washington Post](https://www.washingtonpost.com/graphics/politics/trump-claims-database/?utm_term=.e3895bf3f60d) in which Trump's untruthful statements during his presidency are analyzed and corrected.
 The statements were taken from various sources, mainly from interviews, press statements and tweets.
 So we got all the data from the site related to the tweets, then we decided to derive a word usage from the fact-checked tweets and the rest of his tweets during the presidency trying to find some interesting difference between these two groups of tweets.

 Here are our results regarding word usage: